Are you charging what you're worth?

 As an independent photographer, you pay yourself an hourly rate AND take a profit margin.

-• Your business grows – The profit margin ensures you reinvest and scale.
+• Your business grows: The profit margin lets you reinvest and scale.

 How This Works in Pricing